-Here are some of the ways that CBD confers its therapeutic effects.
+Here are some of the ways that CBD confers its manifold therapeutic effects.

 5-HT1A is a member of the family of 5-HT receptors, which are activated by the neurotransmitter serotonin.
 Found in both the central and peripheral nervous systems, 5-HT receptors trigger various intracellular cascades of chemical messages to produce either an excitatory or inhibitory response, depending on the chemical context of the message.

-CBD triggers an inhibitory response that slows down 5-HT1A signaling.
-In comparison, LSD, mescaline, magic mushrooms, and several other hallucinogenic drugs activate a different type of 5-HT receptor that produces an excitatory response.
+Both CBD and CBDA trigger an inhibitory response that slows down 5-HT1A signaling.
+In comparison, LSD, mescaline, magic mushrooms, and several other hallucinogenic drugs activate the 5-HT2A receptor, which produces an excitatory response.

-Whereas cannabidiol activates the TRPV-1 vanilloid receptor, the A2A adenosine receptor, and the 5-HT1A serotonin receptor, some studies indicate that CBD functions as an antagonist that blocks, or deactivates, another G protein-coupled receptor known as GPR55.
+Whereas cannabidiol directly activates the 5-HT1A serotonin receptor and several TRPV ion channels, some studies indicate that CBD functions as an antagonist that blocks, or deactivates, another G protein-coupled receptor known as GPR55.